catsmanac/ha_enphase_envoy_with_legacy/README.md

 You should only deploy this custom integration when running an Enphase Envoy legacy model with firmware before 3.9, either stand-alone or in a mixed environment with newer models.
 The registered updater is only used for communication to the legacy Envoy, not for communication to the newer models.

+## Releases

+### 1.x.x

+As of Home Assistant version 2025.? the Enphase Envoy integration switched from using httpx library to using the aiohttp library.
+Which is a breaking change for this custom integration.
+Starting with Home Assistant 2025.? you must update to 1.0.0 or newer version.

+### 0.1.x

-Only use with Home Assistant 2023.12 or newer.
+First production versions.
+Only use with Home Assistant versions from 2023.12 to 2025.?-1.x.

 ## Installation